Gleyber Torres Player Props: Yankees vs. Rays

 Gleyber Torres At The Plate

-- Torres has four doubles, a triple, four home runs and 17 walks while batting .236.
+- Torres is hitting .236 with five doubles, a triple, four home runs and 17 walks.

-- In 61.3% of his games this season (19 of 31), Torres has picked up at least one hit, and in five of those games (16.1%) he recorded more than one.
+- Looking at the 32 games he has played this year, he's hit a home run in four of them (12.5%), and in 3.1% of his trips to the dish.

-- Torres has an RBI in six of 31 games this season, with multiple RBI in four of them.
+- In 21.9% of his games this year, Torres has notched at least one RBI.
+In four of those games (12.5%) he recorded more than one RBI.

-- He has scored in 13 of 31 games this season, and more than once 3 times.
+- He has scored in 43.8% of his games this season, with two or more runs scored in 9.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.